-Adding technologies like this to your digital repertoire gives customers a great reason to shop with you, rather than your competitor.
+Adding technologies like this to your digital repertoire gives customers a great reason to shop with you rather than your competitor.

 7. Delight Your Customers

-This one is kind of a no-brainer.
-After all, everyone wants to work with a company dedicated to delighting them.
+Everyone wants to work with a company dedicated to delighting them.

 Take the example of real estate agent Naomi Hattaway, who gives kids a “let’s go look for houses” goodie bag to keep them occupied while their parents are looking at homes.

 It’s a simple, inexpensive option, but it’s one that’s sure to delight the families she works with, leading to more satisfied customers and more future referrals.